 Step 3: Get Your Equipment Together

 Next, you need equipment.
-This is especially the case is you're wanting to stream traditional art.
+This is especially the case if you want to stream traditional art.

 First, decide what kind of art or creation you're broadcasting.
 Are you making an oil painting, or a digital one on a tablet?
 Gather all your artistic equipment ahead of time so you won't have to leave your seat mid-demo.